YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -BE[GIN]=integer

 .. note::
-   Always consider the number of header records for choosing a -BEGIN point.
+   Always consider the number of header records for choosing a BEGIN point.
 See FORMAT qualifier for more information.

-* For -FORMAT=GO input, the value is usually an odd number.
-As -FORMAT=BINARY requires important information from the header, this type of load requires an intact file header regardless of the -BEGIN value.
+* For FORMAT=GO input, the value is usually an odd number.
+As FORMAT=BINARY requires important information from the header, this type of load requires an intact file header regardless of the BEGIN value.

-* For -FORMAT = ZWR input, each record contains a complete set of reference and data information.
+* For FORMAT=ZWR input, each record contains a complete set of reference and data information.
 The beginning values are not restricted, except to allow two records for the header.

 * By default, LOAD starts at the beginning of the input file.